aurora-lm/aurora-lm.github.io/src/content/posts/branch-train-merge.md

   <figcaption>The Branch-Train-Mix (BTX) process.</figcaption>
 </figure>

 Thus the goal is to train large models of up to 20B active parameters, while using a fraction of the compute - the gains coming from the BTM and stacking method.
 Additionally, similar to the BTX architecture, the experts can be used as MoE layers, thus creating models of > 200B parameters.
-This work, is to the best of our knowledge the combination of known methods for efficient training - BTM -> BTX -> Stacking, which will produce efficiently trained and high performing models.
+This work, is to the best of our knowledge the first combination of known methods for efficient training - BTM -> BTX -> Stacking, which will produce efficiently trained and high performing models.

 ## Preliminary Results